Articles & Advice

 - A desire to just feel more contented

 Psycho educational presentations, workshops, seminars, and class lectures are offered throughout the academic year.
-Programs are announced on the Counseling Services web pages, as well as through faculty, staff, and residence hall advisors.
+Programs are announced on the Life Coaching and Counseling Services web pages, as well as through faculty, staff, and residence hall advisors.

 Special topics can be arranged by request.
 Some frequently requested topics are: